DawidCiechowski/NthDigitOfPI/README.md

 ## How it works?

-Reads from a file, containg 1 million PI digits in it and looks for a nth digit, passed as a parameter in function by checking all chars in a file.
+Reads from a file, containing 1 million PI digits in it and looks for a nth digit, passed as a parameter in function by checking all chars in a file.